Bookings and before your arrive:

 - Where can I eat on campus?

-There are plenty of food outlets on campus run by the Student’s Union and by the University itself.
+There are plenty of food outlets on campus run by the Students' Union and by the University itself.
 Food ranges from cold sandwiches and baguettes to three-course cuisine.
 You’ll find a list of where is open in your Open Day Guide.

 - Is there anywhere that I can store luggage?

 Unfortunately, we are unable to guarantee a secure facility in which to store luggage.
 We recommend that visitors do not bring large luggage where possible.

 - What happens if I have a problem on the day?